Features

 Easy to use graphical language

-With OpenViBE you do not need to learn any programming language, everything is done by mouse and simple drag and drop gestures.
+With OpenViBE you do not need to learn a programming language, everything is done by mouse and simple drag and drop gestures.

 Every piece of the signal processing chain is represented by a box.
 To pass input from one box to another simply link them together.